domlet/domlet.github.io/_posts/2023-05-23-student-dashboard.md

 1. Responsive design supports web or mobile clients.
 1. Includes a link library for online student resources.
 1. Built-in Google Translate widget for immediate translation.
+1. Built in Google Calendar (combined display) for additional info.

 ### Easy for lab manager